Vintage Find // A Jenny Lind Spool Bed

 Originally the spindles were turned using a lathe operated by a foot pedal, which was a slow and laborious process.
 Can you imagine how much effort went into each bed?
 Talk about an heirloom piece!
 Steam power replaced the foot pedal in the first half of the 1800s, making spool beds much easier to "mass" produce.
 If you want to know more on spool beds, check out these two articles (here and here).
 The first one has some useful tips if you're trying to date the construction of a spool bed.

 styling a spool bed

 Since my Jenny Lind is intended for a girl's bedroom, I plan to style it with updated florals and traditional feminine details for a modern take on an antique bed.
 Maybe it is just the baby girl in my belly, but I can't get enough of this look!

 Showstoppers, right?
-Spool beds not only headline those rooms, but they also fit into very different decor styles.
+I especially love Jenny Lind beds paired with white or pink walls like my friend Bre did!
+Spool beds not only headline these rooms, but they also fit into very different decor styles.
 I really can't get enough!
 I'd love to hear if you guys collect antique beds (or maybe just have one or two like a normal person), and if so, what style?!